Drill core imaged with hyperspectral imaging

 The Specim SisuROCK workstation has become a market-leading tool for analytical service providers, national geological surveys, and mining companies to rapidly image entire core boxes and process large volumes of core quickly and efficiently.

-Hyperspectral cameras are increasingly popular not only for efficient core logging, but also at mining sites and on processing lines, and can be used to image entire mine wall faces on ground vehicles or drones for rapid mineralogical mapping.
+Hyperspectral cameras are increasingly popular not only for efficient core logging, but also at mining sites and on processing lines, and can be used to image entire mine wall faces on ground vehicles, or large areas via drones for rapid mineralogical mapping.

 Hyperspectral imaging allows for mapping of clays, talc and other deleterious rock phases, producing valuable information for building predictive models of mining and geometallurgical parameters.